Table of Contents

 Can a memoir be considered an autobiography?

-In some cases, yes.
-If a memoir covers a significant portion of the author's life and employs first-person narration, it can blur the lines and be considered a partial autobiography.
-However, most memoirs are narrower in scope.
+Sometimes, yes.
+If a memoir covers a large portion of your life and reads like a life arc, it can blur the line.
+But most memoirs are narrower in scope than a true autobiography.

 What are the key traits of a biography?